deepanshu520911/ECU-RETRO-WORK/README.md

 # ECU-RETRO-WORK

 PROBLEM:- Frequent ECU module, ECU harness and Engine harness failure.
 We faced massive failure of ECU and its related wiring harnesses due to lack of available spares, very poorly maintained vehicles and also badly designed wiring routing.
-Every month more than 5 lakhs of revenue was lost due to this.
+Every month more than 5 lakhs of revenue was lost due to this plus loss of uptime due to breakdowns which also increases revenue loss indirectly other than part failure loss.